 Christopher D’Amato

-Christopher serves as the Director of Music and Organist at St. Joseph Church in North Plainfield, NJ, and substitutes regularly as a keyboardist at churches across NJ and NYC.
+Beyond the classroom and studio, Christopher serves as the Director of Music and Organist at St. Joseph Church in North Plainfield, NJ, and substitutes regularly as a keyboardist at churches across NJ and NYC.
 He works as a freelance musician in the Tri-State area and is active as a performer and private hire for weddings, receptions, and other events.

 Christopher is an active member of the National Association for Music Education, Music Teachers National Association, New Jersey Music Educators Association, American Choral Directors Association, The Royal Conservatory of Music, and The American Guild of Organists.